Ph.D. Program in Communication and Media

 The department also offers Rackham Merit Fellowships (RMF) to students from culturally, geographically, or educationally underrepresented groups in our discipline or at the University.
 Currently, RMF funded students are provided with three academic years of fellowship funding and two academic years of teaching assistantships.

-For more on funding your graduate education, see Financial Aid.
+For more on funding your graduate education, see Funding.

 Extensive Research Experience and Support